 Are Emotional Support Animals Considered Service Animals?

 So how to distinguish whether some animal is a service animal?
 First of all, the very definition of a service animal is sometimes misinterpreted.
 Emotional support animals are not considered service animals under the ADA.
 Therefore, these categories do not share the same rights.
 According to the ADA definition, a service animal is a dog, or sometimes a miniature horse, who is trained to perform specific tasks for the handler.
 Service animals category incorporates:

 - animals trained to help a blind person walk safely —a guide dog or miniature horse;

-- dogs trained to identify sounds who help people with hearing impairment;
+- dogs trained to identify sounds that help people with hearing impairment;

 - large dogs trained to assist people who can’t walk independently;

 - medical response dogs who can detect the onset of their handler’s medical condition;

 - psychiatric service animals trained to assist people with autism, post-traumatic stress disorder, or other serious mental health issues;